 Possibly the most important part of core stability is also the most under looked.
 Your ability to rotate your upper body and lower body independently is crucial to injury prevention and athleticism.

 It is one thing to have strong abdominals and a strong lower back but if you rotate and especially rotate and lift you can still end up in trouble.
-The combination of muscles involved need to be strong and balanced.

 This is the foundation of core stability.
 Stay tuned for part 2!